This site uses cookies for better user experience and analytics.

 Gold and Silver Small Beer Cup

 The Gold and Silver Small Beer Cup set combines artisan texture with modern elegance.
 Inspired by geological formations and natural flow, the glaze patterns evoke wind, fire, and river—no two pieces are ever the same.
-The matte finish lends a grounded, tactile experience, while the metallic glaze catches light with subtle brilliance.
+Measuring at 2.9 inches (7.4 cm) in height and 3.1 inches (8 cm) in diameter, the matte finish lends a grounded, tactile experience, while the metallic glaze catches light with subtle brilliance.

-Made in Japan using time-honored techniques, this set of 2 beer cups are the product of Kinsho Kiln —an expression of balance, craftsmanship, and refined taste.
+Made in Japan using time-honored techniques, this set of 2 beer cups is from Kinsho Kiln in the Mimasaka region—an expression of balance, craftsmanship, and refined taste.
 The natural wood box adds a final note of care and presentation, perfect for gifting or collecting.

 Product Information